Fawdon Metro station

-Fawdon is a Tyne and Wear Metro station, serving the suburbs of Fawdon and Kenton, Newcastle upon Tyne in Tyne and Wear, England.
+Fawdon is a Tyne and Wear Metro station, serving the suburbs of Fawdon, Coxlodge and Kenton in the English city of Newcastle upon Tyne.
 It was opened in 1981, adjacent to the level crossing carrying Fawdon Lane across the railway and with staggered platforms on either side of the level crossing.

 History

 The station is located on the route of the former Gosforth and Ponteland Light Railway, which opened on 1 May 1905.